 Natural consequences—the painful results of one’s actions—are the best teachers of all.
 When a child refuses to wear a coat on a rainy day, the natural consequence of allowing the child to go out without a coat is that the child will get wet and uncomfortable.
 When it’s an option, a natural consequence is a great teaching tool.
 The child has no one but himself to blame for his misery, and will probably wear a coat next time it rains.

 Logical consequences are also the result of a person’s actions but are imposed by someone else.
 In both cases, the child is experiencing some type of trouble because of their behavior.
-(In this article, I use the term “logical consequences” to include natural as well as logical consequences.)
+(In this post, I use the term “logical consequences” to include natural as well as logical consequences.)

 Imposing logical consequences: What can you do when children are doing bad things?

-What’s the best way to respond when toddlers and young children (up to age seven or so) are doing something they shouldn’t do?
+What’s the best way to respond when toddlers and young children (up to age 7 or so) are doing something they shouldn’t do?
 It depends on the nature of the child and the problem, of course, but here are some ideas for addressing misbehavior in toddlers and children under seven or eight:

 Logical consequences: some examples

 Four-year-old Sammy spills his milk, as he’s trying to pour it from one glass to another after you have asked him not to do that.

 Do not ask Sammy why he’s so clumsy.
 Do not remind him you’d asked him not to pour from one glass to the other.
 Do not tell him he can’t have any more milk.
 Do not send him for a timeout.